nuuday/gqlappsync/README.md

 ```

 ### Tip: Middleware
-If the handler returns an interface that is implemented by a number of types that each is invoking the `SetTypenameRecursively(x)`method, you could instead move the invocation to a lambda middleware.
+If the handler returns an interface that is implemented by a number of types that each would require invoking the `SetTypenameRecursively(x)`method, you could instead move the invocation to a lambda middleware.

 ```go
 func handler(ctx context.Context) (generated.Book, error) {